About author – Sanchit Soni is a final year B.Arch (class of 2014) student at School of Planning and Architecture, Bhopal.

 What not to do in any Portfolio?

 Go to issuu.com and search for “Architecture portfolios”.
-You can find hundreds of portfolio it get an idea of designing a portfolio.
+You can find hundreds of portfolio it has and get an idea of designing a portfolio.

 After completing your portfolio and CV, the next challenge is to find firms and send applications.
 Most firms prefer accepting applications through email, but some firms also prefer having a walk-in interview.
-Remember that it is absolutely normal practice to apply for unsolicited position.
-Offices usually have a small workforce of architects, planners and designers and don’t have a separate HR team.
+Remember that it is absolutely normal practice to apply for an unsolicited position.
+Offices usually have a small workforce of architects, planners, and designers and don’t have a separate HR team.
 So never worry about sending an unsolicited application.
-Obviously some firms do post about internships (like HCPDCM and Vastu Shilpa in Ahmedabad), but the numbers are few.
+Obviously, some firms do post about internships (like HCPDCM and Vastu Shilpa in Ahmedabad), but the numbers are few.
 Firms would be needing an intern without actually posting an ad or a notice for that, so you should send your application to the firm anyway.
-Moreover because of the legacy of mandatory six month semester internship, firms have a specific quota for interns for which they receive applications without posting an ad.
+Moreover, because of the legacy of mandatory six-month semester internship, firms have a specific quota for interns for which they receive applications without posting an ad.

 For the email, make a decent Cover letter for the email body including your area of interest and type of academic projects done.
-Attach your CV and portfolio with the email body and start sending emails to firms.
-It is a common practice to include resume in one of the pages of portfolio or to attach a separate CV.
+Attach your CV and portfolio to the email body and start sending emails to firms.
+It is a common practice to include the resume in one of the pages of portfolio or to attach a separate CV.
 Both practices are acceptable.
-Keep your attachment size under 5-6 mb.
+Keep your attachment size under 5-6 Mb.

 Where to get the list of firms to apply?

 Because CoA prohibits Architects to endorse their firms, finding the contact details of Firms can be tricky, but here are a few points which would help in getting a list of firms.